ToolFramework/ToolPackTemplate/SubToolChain/README.md

 # SubToolchain Tool

-Runs a ToolChain within a Tool (note will require running make twice
+Runs a ToolChain within a Tool (note will require running make twice to compile)